-I hope this isn't 16 COMMISSIONER KIRSANOW: necessarily the case, but if you try to read the tea 17 18 leaves from written reports about the what 19 reauthorization process is likely to yield, it seems 20 as if that there may be kind of a defined result 21 already.
-I'm not suggesting that there is, but it 22 ...seems that there's considerable momentum toward not 23 simply reauthorization of Section 5, but possibly even 24 expansion of Section 5, and Ι think that's a 25 bipartisan approach to such reauthorization.
-I think
+I hope this isn't 16 COMMISSIONER KIRSANOW: necessarily the case, but if you try to read the tea 17 18 leaves from written reports about what the 19 reauthorization process is likely to yield, it seems 20 as if that there may be kind of a defined result 21 I'm not suggesting that there is, but it already. ...seems that there's considerable momentum toward not 22 23 simply reauthorization of Section 5, but possibly even 24 expansion of Section 5, and Ι think that's а 25 bipartisan approach to such reauthorization.
+I think both parties are equally invested in doing so.